eaudeweb/naaya/eggs/Naaya/Naaya/NaayaCalendar/README.txt

 		date property and a visualisation condition.
 		By default, "start_date" value is taken for "start date" property and "end_date" for "end date" property.
-		The "visualisation condition" properties by default is empty and ignored.
+		The "visualisation condition" properties is empty by default, so it will be ignored.

 		According to your needs you can fill "start date" and "end date" with a date type property name of the defined